Phase transition for the interchange and quantum Heisenberg models on the Hamming graph: Abstract

 Now, since we started from $T = n^{\alpha / 2}$ and at each step we increase the time by a factor of $\lfloor n^{\alpha / 2} \rfloor$, after at most $\lceil \frac{2}{\alpha} \rceil + 1$ steps we obtain

 for some constants $C, c > 0$ depending on $\alpha$, but not on $n$.
 This finishes the proof. \end{proof}

 \end{subsection}

 \begin{subsection}{Isoperimetry lower bound} In this section we prove the isoperimetry lower bound given by Proposition \ref{prop:isoperimetry-log2n-lower-bound}.
-The proof is independent of the previous section (we will only make use of Lemma \ref{le:intensity} and Lemma \ref{lm:fresh-vertices-are-not-often}, which do not require Assumption \ref{lm:isoperimetry}, see the remark following Lemma \ref{lm:fresh-vertices-are-not-often}).
+The proof is independent of the previous section (we will only make use of Lemma \ref{le:intensity} and Lemma \ref{lm:fresh-vertices-are-not-often}, which do not require Assumption \ref{lm:isoperimetry}).

 \begin{proposition} Fix $\theta > 0$, an admissible function $\mathcal{C}$ and $\beta_{0}, \beta_{1} > 0$.
 Consider $\beta \in [\beta_{0}, \beta_{1}]$ and let $\crw(v) := \crw^{\beta, \theta, \mathcal{C}}(v)$ be the cyclic random walk associated to $\mu_{\beta, \theta, \mathcal{C}}$, started at $v$.
 There exist $C, c >0$ (depending only on $\beta_{0}$, $\beta_{1}$, $\theta$) such that